gilienv/R4R/Documents/Day02_Format.md

 that can be hard!), it will not be able to see how our data fits together.</p>

-<p>Using the power of computers, we can manage and analyze data in much more
-effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).</p>
+* Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).</p>

-<p>This is why it’s extremely important to set up well-formatted
-tables from the outset - before you even start entering data from your very first preliminary experiment.
+* This is why it’s extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary experiment.
 Data organization is the foundation of your research project.
 It can make it easier or harder